NecomaV/TalesOfArsWeb/README.md

 Remember to replace placeholder lines like 'Details about client-side code.' with the actual details of your project setup and file structure.

-Did you know that UserWay's AI-Powered Accessibility Widget can make these fixes on your site automatically?
-Get it from here now: [UserWay.org/get](https://userway.org/get).

 ## Accessibility

 This project follows WCAG guidelines for accessibility.
 Our aim was to make this gaming application as inclusive as possible.